homiedopie/beberlei.de/2010/01/10/application-lifecycle-management-and-deployment-with-pear-and-phar-revisited-update.rst

 future.
 My `immutable
-DateTime <http://www.whitewashing.de/blog/articles/124>`_ code for example makes for a great little open source library that could be distribued via PEAR, aswell as
+DateTime <http://www.whitewashing.de/blog/articles/124>`_ code for example makes for a great little open source library that could be distributed via PEAR, as well as
 `Yadif <http://github.com/beberlei/yadif>`_ - a dependency injection
-container I am using extensivly.
+container I am using extensively.

 Question: Are you really going to manage all these dependencies correctly manually?
 Is everything up to date all the time, and